 Tools I Use for Writing

 I am very choosy when it comes to the tools that I use on a regular basis.
 I try all of them and then stick with the simplest and the free (or, cheapest) one.

 Here’s a list of all the tools that I use almost every day for writing and publishing:

 For all and every kind of writing, I use the Obsidian app which is completely free to use.

-Grammarly is the tool that helps me with the editing process.
+Grammarly is the tool that helps me a lot with the editing process.
 It highlights all the typos and possible mistakes.

-I use Figma to create featured images and other graphics that are needed to aid my writing.
-It’s completely free to use and lets you collaborate with someone on the project.
+I use Figma to create blog featured images and other graphics that are needed to aid my writing.
+It’s completely free to use and also lets you collaborate with someone on the project.

-That’s the complete process of how I write and publish.
+That’s it, that’s the complete process of how I write and publish.

 📢 Related: How I got started with writing